 Rationale

-An individual’s genetic make-up has an impact on their development, as well as their predisposition to disease.
-Genetic variation and mutation may cause disease directly, or interact with various experiential and environmental factors to influence development and medical conditions.
+An individual’s genetic makeup has an impact on their development as well as their predisposition to disease.
+Genetic variation and mutation may cause disease directly or interact with various experiential and environmental factors to influence development and medical conditions.

 Causal Conditions